 - Computer engineering.

-Not all fields of science and technology contain patentable subject matter.
-Some qualifications may be in a field that doesn't always involve patentable subject matter, such as a qualification in computer science where only software engineering is studied, or some qualifications in theoretical physics.
+Not all fields of science and technology contain potentially patentable subject matter.
+Some qualifications may be in a field that doesn't always involve potentially patentable subject matter, such as a qualification in computer science where only software engineering is studied, or some qualifications in theoretical physics.

 How much breadth and depth of study is required?